 The procedure involves two injections –the first gentle pinprick will sedate your pet within fifteen minutes.
 Once in a deep sleep the second injection will be administered and your dog will peacefully pass.

 Cloud 9 Vets will help you with the arrangements following the gentle dog euthanasia.
-You’ll be able to explain to your children what happens to their pets remains if you plan to have a cremation – and all be present at the service.
+You’ll be able to explain to your children what happens to their pets remains if you plan to have a cremation.
+They will all be present at the service if they wish.

 When the ashes have been collected and cooled you’ll be able to take them home with you, or have then scattered in the Chapel of Rest.
 You should encourage activities that help your children remember your pet – making a scrap book, memory box, placing a memorial urn tree, or statue in the garden, and sharing videos and home movies of favourite pastimes.

-Your young children may ask you the same questions time and time again and sometimes all you need to do is listen.
-Not all children will show their grief in the same way and seeing you upset and crying will ensure they know it’s alright to feel so sad.
+Your young children may ask you the same questions time and time again .
+Sometimes all you need to do is listen.
+Not all children will show their grief in the same way.
+Seeing you upset and crying will ensure they know it’s alright to feel so sad.

-Make sure that the school is aware of the loss of your pet so that teachers will be extra sympathetic and understanding.
+Make sure that the school is aware of the loss of your pet.
+Teachers can then be extra sympathetic and understanding.
 Ask friends and relatives to provide extra support for you all during these difficult times.